microsoft/semantic-kernel/docs/decisions/0031-automatic-tool-calling-controls.md

 }
 ```

-A downside of this approach is that it does not enable the caller to measure the number of consecutive tool calls/model round trips that were performed for a single request if `ToolCallBehavior.MaximumUseAttempts` was left to its default value.

 ### Option #2: Store number of model iterations in chat response metadata

 Same as Option #1, but adds an `Iterations` field to the `ChatMessageContent` response metadata.
 This field would be set to the number of model iterations that occurred as a result of the request, as computed inside `ClientCore.GetChatMessageContentsAsync` or `ClientCore.GetStreamingChatMessageContentsAsync`.
+This would enable the caller to measure the _actual_ number of model round trips that were performed for each request.

 Updated helper method in _ClientCore.cs_: